8.7

 One of the key factors when looking into construction management software is its pricing.
 These software platforms vary heavily based on which features are included, the number of users, or even the amount and size of projects you work on at one time.

-For example, Contractor Foreman starts at just $49/month for just one user and includes 35 of their basic features.
-Alternatively, another popular system Procore starts at $375/month for small-volume builders.
-For larger contractors, they typically charge based on the organization’s Annual Construction Volume (ACV).
+For example, Contractor Foreman starts at $49/month for one user and includes 35 basic features.
+Alternatively, another popular system, Procore , starts at $375/month for small-volume builders.
+Larger contractors typically charge based on the organization’s ACV.

-• Software as a Service (SaaS): Also known as cloud-based software, offers pricing as a monthly or annual subscription that you pay over time.
-Cloud systems subscriptions can start at around $25/user/month and can increase to well over $1,500/month for larger contractors.
+• Software as a Service (SaaS): Cloud construction software offers pricing as a monthly or annual subscription that you pay over time.
+Cloud system subscriptions can start at around $25/user/month and can increase to well over $1,500/month for larger contractors.
 Additionally, setup and training fees can cost between $500 to $20,000 depending on the complexity or customization required to implement.

 • On-Premise Software: Also known as locally installed software, on-premise software generally requires a significant initial investment to get started.
 These solutions tend to start at around $10,000 to $50,000.
 This investment will cover licensing fees, setup fees, and training costs.
-On-premise solutions are typically only for contractors with an IT infrastructure set up already or who are comfortable paying for ongoing support ranging from $1,000 to $20,000 per year.
+On-premise solutions are typically only for contractors with an established IT infrastructure or those comfortable paying for ongoing support ranging from $1,000 to $20,000 annually.

 To calculate your software spending, multiply your annual revenue by .015 to get a rough idea of what you should expect to spend.